kalekundert/bind_dna/notebook/20190501_run_ashworth2006_on_zif268/run_ashworth2006_on_zif268.rst

 - I can't get the same behavior out of minimization.
 If I don't let the backbone minimize, the score can hardly improve at all.
-If I let the backbone minimize, it moves way too much lot.
+If I let the backbone minimize, it moves way too much.
 Cartesian minimization keeps things more in place, but it's slow and it still moves things enough to really change the structure.